The Tang Mist (2026)

 Di Renjie is supposed to be the Chinese Sherlock Holmes.
 Yet, instead of rigorous, methodical deduction, he solves cases through sudden, convenient "flashes of inspiration" or dramatic exclamations of "I know!"
 The script bends over backward to validate his genius without actually making him earn it.

-The supporting cast fares no better.
-They are entirely one-dimensional, offering zero depth or emotional resonance.
-Even Wu Zetian, despite her minimal screen time, is reduced to a jarring caricature, saddled with inexplicably ugly makeup and styling that serves no narrative purpose other than to distract.
+Almost the entire cast is one-dimensional, offering no depth nor emotional resonance.
+I get it.
+Given the short 10-minute core episodes, there's no time to develop the characters.
+Wu Zetian, despite her minimal screen time, is reduced to a caricature, literally, saddled with ugly makeup and styling that serve no narrative purpose other than to distract.

 And then there is the historical world-building.